 Chowing down on nutrient-dense, fat-burning foods and drinks can help you drop pounds and also improve your health in many ways.
-For example, a healthy, balanced diet may be able to reverse diabetes and reduce your risk of obesity and other health problems including certain types of cancer.
+For example, a healthy, balanced diet may be able to help reverse diabetes and reduce your risk of obesity and other health problems, including certain types of cancer.

-- They are unprocessed/whole foods with little or no added sugar, sodium, etc. This means they tend to be relatively low in calories or, in some cases, contain virtually no calories to all.
+- They are unprocessed/whole foods.
+They have little or no added sugar, sodium, etc. This means they tend to be relatively low in calories or, in some cases, contain virtually no calories to all.

 1. Apple Cider Vinegar